-The user can leave the SS/TRK pin floating and the LM46002-Q1 implements a soft-start time of 4.1 ms typically.
-In order to use an external soft-start capacitor, the capacitor must be sized such that the soft-start time is longer than 4.1 ms. Use Equation 23 in order to calculate the soft start capacitor value:
+The user can leave the SS/TRK pin floating, and the LM46002 will implement a soft-start time of 4.1 ms typically.
+In order to use an external soft-start capacitor, size the capacitor such that the soft start time will be longer than 4.1 ms. Use Equation 23 to calculate the soft-start capacitor value: